-An average rates tariff increase of 6% is proposed for the 2016/17 financial year, with increases of 6,30% and 6,08% proposed for the two outer years respectively.
-The higher-than-CPI increases will provide for recurring operating costs, new budget realities as well as investments in new infrastructure for rates-funded services.
-Further contributing factors include lower projected rates service growth and higher-than-CPI salary and capital cost increases.
+An average rates tariff increase of 10% is proposed for the 2015/16 financial year, with an increase of 6,58% and 7,70% proposed for the two respective outer years.
+The higher-than-CPI increases will provide for recurring operating costs, new budget realities and investments in new infrastructure for rates-funded services.
+Further contributing factors to the higher-than-CPI increase include lower projected rates service growth, higher-than-CPI salary increases and capital cost hikes.